OcelotWalrus/F-15/README.txt

   - 75th Anniversary
   - 65Th Flanker
   - JASDF 305th Nyutabaru Air Show
+  - 55 23rd Flying Tigers
 * Added the F-100-PW-229 to the F-15 (for now the whole variant for testing, but in the future it'll be installed only on the F-15E, maybe the engine could be a custom setting like CFTs could be?)
 * Added mach cone, strake and G vortex vapor effects (taken from the dear flight gear F-16 model) (may be up for some tweaking (some day))
 * Updated the flares' effect (using F-16's ones)
-* Added some more cool preview screenshots cuz why not (TO BE IMPLEMENTED)
+* Added some more cool preview screenshots cuz why not
 * Made the CFTs a parameter instead of it being controlled by the selected livery.
 * Added the ability to change the smoke generator's color
 * Fixed the gun smoke's offset (was in the nose of the plane, and not actually where the gatling gun is)